HEALTH COACH

 Please visit:

-Basic Health Habit No. 4:
+HEALTH COACH: Basic Health Habit No. 3: Hydration for more information

 We are designed to move.
 Our sedentary lifestyle is directly affecting our health and leading to chronic illness.
 Obesity, Adult onset Type II Diabetes, cardiovascular disease and stroke, depression and anxiety, high cholesterol and blood pressure and cancer are some of the direct results.